dfranx/SHADERed/README.md

  - toolbar (a bar with all the important tools (icons))
  - shift+drag with right click to move ArcBallCamera focus point
  - add an option to disable certain shader pass
+ - error marker should "stick" on the line when new lines are added
  - find and replace in code editor
  - right click in code editor
  - improve the overall code (enum for shader type, etc...)